The Demise of Kodak

 It began to fail when it stubbornly held onto a profit model that no longer worked.

 Like the ostrich with its head stuck in the ground, Kodak refused to embrace the digital revolution.
-Because it wanted to hold onto its model of selling both film and development.
+It wanted to hold onto its model of selling both film and development.
 They always manufactured cameras (albeit without the luster of a premium brand).

 Kodak Real Lessons

-The world had changed and Kodak had the infrastructure, the capital, and the distribution to OWN the digital market.
+Here’s the astounding thing that would have prevented the Kodak failure.
+The world has changed, yes.
+But Kodak had the infrastructure, the capital, and the distribution to OWN the digital market.

 They would be the market leader in an ever-expanding market.